Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: Generalized Ward-Takahashi identities

-The fermion propagator and vertex function are connected via a number of WTIs.
-The aim of this section to derive all the involved WTIs.
+The fermion propagator and vertex function are connected via a number of generalized WTIs.
+The aim of this section is to derive all the involved WTIs.
 The basic strategy adopted here was originally proposed by Takahashi \cite{Takahashi86} in the context of quantum gauge theories, and later re-formulated by Kondo \cite{Kondo97} and He \emph{et al.} \cite{He01} in the context of quantum electrodynamics (QED).
 The application of this method in (1+3)-dimensional QED was not successful, and the WTIs seem not to be closed due to the complexity of the model.
 Indeed, QED exhibits both Lorentz invariance and local gauge invariance.
-Due to Lorentz invariance, a large number of WTIs are coupled to each other and thus intractable.
-The presence of local gauge invariance makes it extremely difficult to compute any physical quantity, because one always needs to introduce Wilson line to maintain the local gauge invariance.
+Due to the Lorentz invariance, a large number of WTIs are coupled to each other and thus intractable.
+It is very difficult to compute physical quantities, because one usually needs to introduce a Wilson line to maintain local gauge invariance.
 Moreover, there might be anomalies in gauge theories.
 For the idea of Takahashi to work, it would be more suitable to consider condensed matter systems that do not respect Lorentz symmetry nor local gauge symmetry.
-In Ref.~\cite{Liu19}, the authors have shown that the full electron-phonon vertex function can be determined by two coupled WTIs in metals with a finite Fermi surface.
-Here, we generalize the approach to Dirac fermion systems.
+In Ref.~\cite{Liu19}, we have shown that the full electron-phonon vertex function can be determined by two coupled WTIs in metals with a finite Fermi surface.
+Now we generalize the approach to Dirac fermion systems.